arduino/docs-content/content/arduino-cloud/06.features/08.manual-device/manual-devices.md

     # NOTE: Add networking code here or in boot.py
     wifi_connect()

-    # Create a client object to connect to the Arduino IoT cloud.
+    # Create a client object to connect to the Arduino Cloud.
     # For MicroPython, the key and cert files must be stored in DER format on the filesystem.
     # Alternatively, a username and password can be used to authenticate:
     client = ArduinoCloudClient(device_id=DEVICE_ID, username=DEVICE_ID, password=SECRET_KEY)